-The GMAT is a four–hour computer-based test offered at approved testing centers around the world.
-Here's how the GMAT is structured:
+The GMAT is a three and a half hours computer-based test offered at approved testing centers around the world.

-The GMAT is offered most weekdays throughout the year, as well as a few Saturdays.
+The GMAT is offered on most weekdays throughout the year, as well as on a few Saturdays.
 Register early if you want to take the test on a Saturday.
-You can re–take the test, although you must wait a month in between test dates or you can send your faqs about gmat test overview and structure.
+You can re-take the test after a gap of one month.

 Just wanted to thank you all at Manya – The Princeton Review again .I just recently got an internship here at Deloitte consulting.
 You guys were right; it’s an amazing school with a great community.
 I have been attracted to a career in consulting here and am really excited to be interning in it...